mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 **Important** - Whenever writing a new revision of the data (regardless of create, update or delete), the effective date represents the date the revision goes into effect.
 It is assumed that the revision will last *forever* until you provide the next revision.
 If you provide a date that steps on existing data, the old data will no longer be part of the valid revision history.
 The old revisions are not deleted, but they are turned into *artifacts* which are no longer valid representations of the data at any point in time.
 Artifacts are useful can be used for audit trails.

-For those familiar with the concepts of *bi-temporal* data, this bundle is mostly focused on tracking effectivity through the *valid time* dimension, while the artifacts provide access to the *transaction time* dimension.
+For those familiar with the concepts of *bi-temporal* data, this bundle is mostly focused on tracking effectivity through the *valid time* dimension, but it **does** also record when those changes were made, providing access to the *transaction time* dimension.  *Transaction time* is also known as *assertion time*, and there are metadata values that you can retrive for the start/until asserted dates.
+This can also give you a fully verifiable audit trail.

 ##### Document Revisions and the Temporal Activator